 Wine grape plants, or vines, are scientifically called Vitis vinifera.
 Note the genus is Vitis, the same root as the word vital.
 And that’s what wine was to early civilizations – vital.
 Water could become polluted, but fermentation killed the bugs that would make people sick.

 Wine Varieties.
 There are thousands of grape varieties, most of them hybrids.
 Some are acquired from cross breeding, but most are made by grafting one variety onto another.
 Grafts are also how most vines are spread around the globe to regions you wouldn’t think of for wine.
-In these series of articles, we’re going to look at some of the better known varieties and their characteristics.

 Commonly known reds: